 Pupils are consulted annually on which activities they would be most interested in attending.

-Choices offered include: soccer, hockey, netball, cookery club, gaelic football, ICT, Art and Craft and Keyboards.
+Choices offered include: soccer, hockey, coding, Art and Craft, multi-sports and Irish dancing.

 Activities are organised on the basis of popular choice.